 Read the latest news in children's palliative care from around the world.

-Relevant events and conferences taking place around the world.
+Find links and information on events and conferences relevant to CPC around the world.

 Membership of ICPCN is open to individuals and organisations working in the field of children's palliative care.
 Organisations are listed on our website.

 Will you commit to do just one thing to improve access to children's palliative care?

 Our annual #HatsOn4CPC day falls on Friday 13 October this year.
 We hope you will join us to raise awareness around the world.